magento/knowledge-base/src/how-to/general/mbi-reproducing-outside-analyses-in-magento-bi.md

 ---
-title: MBI: Reproducing outside analyses in Magento BI
+title: "MBI: Reproducing outside analyses in Magento BI"
-labels: MBI,Magento Business Intelligence,SQL,data,database,how to,reports,reproduce analyses
+labels: "MBI,Magento Business Intelligence,SQL,data,database,how to,reports,reproduce analyses"
 ---

 Here are the resources we recommend using to get started if you want to reproduce an outside report - either from a SQL query, an Excel spreadsheet, or another document - in Magento BI: